EdnessP/scripts/README.md

 <details>
 <summary>burnout\</summary>

-- BullyAE_decrypt.py &mdash; Decrypt **Bully: Anniversary Edition** .EFF, .MTL, .WDB and .XML files.
+- BLegendsDS.bms &mdash; Decompress LZSS compressed files in **Burnout Legends** NDS.
 - bxv_palsplit.bms &mdash; Split and re-merge interleaved-grouped palettes from .BGV and .BTV files.
 - fmt_Burnout3LRD.py &mdash; All-in-One Noesis plugin for the **Takedown**-era games (as well as **Black** and the PSP version of **NFS: Shift**).
 Currently only supports textures.
 - fmt_Burnout3LRD_changelog.txt &mdash; Update history for the Noesis plugin.